-To ensure that ICBC can effectively manage the higher frequency and complexity of claims, and reduce the number of pending claims, additional claims staffing is required.
+To ensure that ICBC can effectively manage the higher frequency and complexity of claims, and manage the number of pending claims, additional claims staffing continues to be added.
 Other operating costs such as corporate support costs should be relatively stable regardless of claims volume and complexity.
 To better monitor and measure how ICBC is leveraging operational excellence to manage these trends, ICBC is replacing the previous performance measure of Gross Expenses (Insurance Business) per Policy with the following two measures: Loss Adjustment Ratio and Insurance Expense Ratio.